Nexfinity/CakeyBot-Wiki/en/feature/embed-editor.md

 > Servers are limited to **100 saved embeds** total, and each person is separately limited to **100 saved embeds** per server.
 A single save can contain at most **10 embeds**.
 Exact duplicate saves (identical embed content) are blocked.
 {.is-info}

+# Sending Your Embed Directly

+If you just want to post the embed right now rather than attaching it to a saved embed elsewhere, click **Send Embed** in the Saved Embeds panel.
+This sends whatever is currently in the editor — you don't need to save it first.

+A window will open letting you choose how to send it:

+* **Channel** — Pick a channel from the dropdown and the bot will post the embed there.
+The bot needs **View Channel**, **Send Messages**, and **Embed Links** permissions in that channel — if it's missing any of them, you'll be told which one.
+* **Webhook URL** — Toggle "Send to a webhook URL instead" to post the embed through a Discord webhook rather than the bot.
+Paste in the webhook's URL and the embed is sent as that webhook, without needing the bot to have any permissions in the destination channel.

+> Sending an embed posts it immediately — there's no preview step after you hit Send.
+Double check the embed and destination first.
+{.is-warning}

 # Using a Saved Embed Elsewhere

 Once an embed is saved, it appears in the **Custom Embed** dropdown on any page that supports custom embeds: